enhsin/p2-trafficSigns/README.md

 ### Design and Test a Model Architecture

 #### 1. Preprocessing
-The image has been normalized by subtracting the mean of the image across three channels and dividing by the standard deviation of the image.
+The image has been normalized by subtracting the mean of the image across three channels and dividing by the standard deviation of the image (cell #6 of the Ipython [notebook](./Traffic_Sign_Classifier.ipynb)).
 This makes all the feature center around zero and have unit variance.
 Normalization helps the algorithm learn features from low-contrast images better.

 #### 2. Model Architecture
 I use [LeNet-5](https://github.com/udacity/CarND-LeNet-Lab) taught in the Convolutional Neural Network lesson as my model.
 It consists of the following layers: